-A combination forward, Durand Johnson (pronounced "Dur-Ron") redshirted the 2011-12 season.
-Johnson has been described as a terrific shooter with NBA range who can make big shots and score at a high level.
-Johnson is as smooth a shooter as they come.
+A combination forward, Durand Johnson (pronounced "Dur-Ron") emerged as a top scoring threat, sixth man, shooter off the bench and fan favorite last year before suffering a season-ending ACL injury on January 11.
+Prior to the injury, Johnson was emerging as a star as he put together two of his best all-around games at Pitt with back-to-back double digit performances at Maryland (career-high 17 points) and vs. Wake Forest (11 points).
+Johnson is a terrific shooter with NBA range who can make big shots and score at a high level.
 He has a great shot fake, range on his jumper and quick trigger with the ability to pull off the catch or step back.
-Johnson has also added a dribble drive to his game, can get to the basket with ease and rebounds well for his position.
-He has great size and is an above the rim finisher.
-A quality player who is fun to watch and plays with toughness, Johnson is also one of the best defenders in his class because of his length, athleticism and competitiveness.
+Johnson has also added a dribble drive to his game, can get to the basket and rebounds well for his position.
+At 6-6, he has great size for his position, plays with strength and is an above-the-rim finisher.
+A quality player who is fun to watch and plays with toughness, Johnson is a talented defender because of his length, athleticism and competitiveness.
 His size, versatility and competitive nature are his strengths.
-Johnson makes things happen, is a threat to score every time he touches the ball, but also plays within the framework of his team.
+On offense, the energetic and enthusiastic Johnson makes things happen and not only is a threat to score every time he touches the ball, but also plays within the framework of his team.

 Redshirted the 2011-12 season.

-Born Durand Johnson on June 17, 1992...Son of Derrell and Tonia Johnson...Brother Derrell is a starting defensive end at East Carolina University...Nickname is "Pee-Wee"...Cousin of DePaul basketball player Cleveland Melvin...Devotes his hard work and success to his mother Tonia and father Derrell because "they were always there for him since day one"...Committed to Pitt on August 16, 2010...Chose Pitt because the Panthers were a "perfect fit," along with the "team, coaches and the fans" and the fact that the Panthers were "there from day one"...Said that Pitt "was a great place" and that "once you are a Panther, you are family forever"...Becomes the fourth Baltimore area player to play at Pitt over the last three years including Jermaine Dixon, Chase Adams and Aron Nwankwo...Played at Brewster Academy with several other NCAA Division I basketball scholarship players including Naadir Thorpe (Kansas), Markus Kennedy (Villanova) and Jakarr Sampson (St. John's)...Made an unofficial visit to Pitt on Oct.
-23, 2009...Entertained more than 20 scholarship offers and chose Pitt over Florida State, Maryland, Louisville, Georgetown, St. John's, Seton Hall, Marquette and Cincinnati...Enrolled in the Kenneth P. Dietrich School of Arts & Sciences.
+Born Durand Johnson on June 17, 1992...Son of Derrell and Tonia Johnson...Brother Derrell played football (defensive end) at East Carolina University (2010-14)...Nickname is "Pee-Wee"...Cousin of DePaul player Cleveland Melvin...Devotes his hard work and success to his mother Tonia and father Derrell because "they were always there for him since day one"...Committed to Pitt on August 16, 2010...Chose Pitt because the Panthers were a "perfect fit," along with the "team, coaches and the fans" and the fact that the Panthers were "there from day one"...Said that Pitt "was a great place" and that "once you are a Panther, you are family forever"...Becomes the fourth Baltimore area player to play at Pitt over the last three years including Jermaine Dixon, Chase Adams and Aron Nwankwo...Played at Brewster Academy with several other NCAA Division I basketball scholarship players including Naadir Thorpe (Kansas), Markus Kennedy (Villanova) and Jakarr Sampson (St. John's)...Made an unofficial visit to Pitt on Oct.
+23, 2009...Entertained more than 20 scholarship offers and chose Pitt over Florida State, Maryland, Louisville, Georgetown, St. John's, Seton Hall, Marquette and Cincinnati...Social sciences major.